 To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Dresden Airport.

 What to Expect

-Dresden Airport has a spacious, modern terminal that handles both commercial flights to European destinations as well as frequent conferences and events.
+Dresden Airport (code: DRS) has a spacious, modern terminal that handles both commercial flights to European destinations as well as frequent conferences and events.
 Amenities include a simple restaurant, a few cafes, a duty-free area, and some small shops, though nothing is open 24 hours.
 Head to the designated quiet zone on the airside to relax in massage chairs.
 Free WiFi available to help pass the time.
 For added comfort while you wait, economy class passengers can pay to enter an airport lounge.
 See Airport Lounges in the airport guide below for location and access information.

 Where to Sleep